xsf/xmpp-providers-website/content/apps.md

 {{< apps-integration >}}

+In general, you can find more XMPP Apps on [xmpp.org](https://xmpp.org/software/).

 ## For Developers

 Would you like to {{< external-link url="https://invent.kde.org/melvo/xmpp-providers" text="integrate XMPP Providers in your app" >}}?